NCERT Book Solutions Class 6 Chapter 3

 - Summer Solstice– When the Southern hemisphere experiences the winter season and it is summer in the northern hemisphere.
 At that point in time, the position of the earth on 21st June is called the Summer Solstice.Winter Solstice– When the Southern hemisphere experiences the summer season and the reverse occurs at the Northern hemisphere.
-At that point in time, the position of the earth on 22nd December is called the Summer Solstice.
+At that point in time, the position of the earth on 22nd December is called the Winter Solstice.

 - On 21st March and September 23rd, direct rays of the sun fall on the equator.
 At this position, neither of the poles is tilted towards the sun.
 Therefore, the whole earth experiences equal days and equal nights.
 This is called an equinox.